sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You have a way to score risk to understand the underlying severity.
+* - You must have a process for designing, implementing and recording risk mitigations where indicated by a risk assessment.
-  - You have a risk assessment methodology for scoring risks on multiple axes such as impact and likelihood.
+  - Actions that are taken or not taken following a risk assessment must be recorded.
   - Mandatory
 ```